Harmonic Minor Scale 5 Patterns: Best Guitar Scales To Learn

 • Clean - your main goal, as always, should be to play each note cleanly with no mutes.

-• Speed - gradually increase your speed and practice with 3 tempo variations in mind: slow, moderate and fast.
+• Speed – gradually increase your speed and practice with three tempo variations in mind: slow, moderate and fast.

 • Backing tracks - to hear the true flavour of the harmonic scale, practice the shapes over a backing track and get inventive.

-Featuring 65 of the most used common jazz (blues, funk and country too) chord shape voicings & extensions + bonus Guitar Fretboard Notes Chart
+Start learning to play 65 of the most used common jazz (blues, funk and country too) chords + bonus guitar fretboard notes chart fast without waiting for shipping ⇩

 and more...